 In her book George and Sam, Charlotte Moore writes about her experience of bringing up her sons and the challenges she faces.
 George and Sam might be described as quite low functioning and they have contrasting personalities.
 Her third son Jake is not autistic at all.
 The book contains a lot of experience and insight.
 The 2012 edition has been updated to cover George and Sam’s teenage years.
 See: Good Reads Amazon.

 Keeping people in the familiar surroundings of home while offering support seems to be considered the way forward.
 The Challenging Behaviour Foundation outlines how this is supposed to work.
-They have collected many links on best practice including their Time for Action report and an easy reading version.
+Click icon to read about it.